| |

 Instructions

-• Cut the butter into tablespoon slices and place in a saucepan on medium heat.
-Once melted, stir or whisk until butter is browned.
+• Brown your butter.
+Cut the butter into slices and place in a light colored bottom or stainless saucepan on medium heat.
+Once melted, stir or whisk or stir until butter is browned.
+Butter is ready when it smells nutty and the milk fats are a golden to rich brown.
+Remove from heat immediately, as butter can burn quickly.
 Pour into a bowl to let cool slightly.

-• Grease an 8 ½” x 4 ½” loaf pan, and place one of the dough balls against the short end, elongating its shape so it fills out towards the corners/edge of pan.
-Place the next piece of dough next to it, and repeat to fill the pan.
-Cover the pan and let rise in a warm spot for 90-120 minutes.
+• Cover the pan and let rise in a warm spot for 90-120 minutes.
 The dough will be just reaching the top edge of the load pan (doubling in size) when ready.

 • After about 80 minutes, preheat your oven to 350°F. Beat the remaining egg with a pinch of salt.